-Whereas the Aquafil Pulse is a freestanding unit ideal for outdoor spaces, the Elkay EZH2O VR is a wall mounted solution for indoor and outdoor use.
+Whereas the Aquafil Pulse is a freestanding unit ideal for outdoor spaces, the Elkay EZH2O VR is a wall-mounted solution for indoor and outdoor use.
 The unit is developed with heavy-duty stainless steel materials which resist corrosion and tea-staining – ensuring that the visual appeal and structural integrity of the unit is maintained over time.
-The product comes with inbuilt filters and refrigeration as standard, and has an inbuilt green ticker which counts the number of bottles saved from waste – a great way of reminding users that refiling water bottles can benefit the environment.
+The product comes with inbuilt filters and refrigeration as standard and has an inbuilt green ticker that counts the number of bottles saved from waste – a great way of reminding users that refilling water bottles can benefit the environment.

 With the support received by VicHealth, MSAC now has ten drinking fountain and bottle refill stations fitted in key areas across the sporting complex.